The Living Nightmare

 The Living Nightmare’s appearance has changed over time, determined it would seem, by the good-versus-evil influences of the particular incarnation.
 Its most familiar and consistent visage is that of a dark, hulking figure, with multiple tentacles protruding from its skull, at least two sets of glowing red eyes, and a giant fang-filled mouth in its chest.

-As the physical manifestation of fear, the Living Nightmare has a host of powers, many of which are still poorly understood.
+As the physical manifestation of fear, the Living Nightmare has a host of powers, many of which remain barely understood.

 Superhuman Strength: The Living Nightmare is incredibly strong.
 Although the upper limits of its strength are unknown, it has been observed trading blows with the extremely powerful Samaritan and shrugging off Samaritan's Empyrean Web, which is capable of containing a tidal wave.